This post was updated in Q3 2019.

 - Strategic value

 I learned SCOTSMAN while at the PA Consulting Group.
 At PA there were plenty of real Scotsman!
 It was the PA standard model we used in global sales training programs – and a very popular model.
 SCOTSMAN uses more elements and it provide rich insight about a deal.
 For particularly complex relationships and sales situations, SCOTSMAN is a good choice.
-However, I find it difficult to remember with using a “cheat sheet” or spreadsheet to work through the analysis.
+However, I find it difficult to remember without using a “cheat sheet” or spreadsheet to work through the analysis!

 Here is how the model works: